 The minimum quantity of devices to be tested will be compliant with Division Standards or as otherwise specified in ANSI Z1.9 (Acceptance by Accuracy) standards defining the minimum acceptable testing population, whichever is more rigorous.
-At this time, the Company plans to use three node vendors to provide the products for the pilot.
+At this time, the Company plans to use three node vendors as supported by the DOT to provide the products for the pilot.
 Each vendor is to provide devices meeting both the 2% and 0.5% accuracy levels.
-Approximate sample sizes for each manufacturer's accuracy level device is six for the individual testing and 50+ for the meter farm test application.
-Unless determined to be defective, these devices will be deployed in the field testing applications.
+The Aapproximate sample sizes for individual accuracy level testing of each manufacturer's accuracy level-device is a minimum of six and for the individual testing and a minimum of 50+ for the meter farm test application.
+Unless determined to be defective, following laboratory testing, these devices will be deployed in the field testing applications.